Atrix256/SampleZoo/README.md

 ## Other Software Used

-* stb_image and stb_image write from https://github.com/nothings/stb.
+* **STB** - stb_image and stb_image write from https://github.com/nothings/stb.
 This is used to read and write images.
 Very cool set of header only libraries from Sean Barrett https://twitter.com/nothings.
+* **Premake5** - a nice way to generate project and solution files from code.  https://premake.github.io/